 (a) By May 1 of each year, letters will be delivered personally or sent by certified mail to all employees requesting them to indicate whether they shall return the following school year to resume their duties or to resign same.
 Returning employees with assignments in excess of five (5) hours (twenty (20) or more years) or four (4) hours per day (under twenty (20) hours) during the current school year will also specify any of their hours in excess of five (5) hours (twenty (20) or more years) or of four (4) (under twenty (20) hours to be placed on the bid list for the following school year.
 Employees may also voluntarily relinquish at that time any or all of their permanent assignments for placement on the bid list.
-Any guard who begins the bidding process with less than five (5) assigned hours (twenty (20) or more years) or four (4) assigned hours (under twenty (20) hours) due to her/his voluntary surrendering of one (1) or more permanent hours will bid at Stage One.
+Any guard who begins the bidding process with less than five (5) assigned hours (twenty (20) or more years) or four (4) assigned hours (under twenty (20) years) due to her/his voluntary surrendering of one (1) or more permanent hours will bid at Stage One.

-(b) Replies must be received within two (2) weeks following the receipt of said letter.
-Any employee not responding within the designated time period shall be deemed to have resigned and her/his crossings will be placed on the bid list.

-(c) The list of all vacancies for the following school year, commonly called the bid list, shall be personally delivered or sent by certified mail to all employees by June 1 of each year.
-The bidding and assignment of school crossings for the following year will take place by means of a two-stage process:
+- (b) Replies must be received within two (2) weeks following the receipt of said letter.
+Any employee not responding within the designated time period shall be deemed to have resigned and her/his crossings will be placed on the bid list. - (c) The list of all vacancies for the following new school year, commonly called the bid list, shall be personally delivered or sent by certified mail to all employees not later than two (2) weeks after the start of the new school year.
+The bidding and assignment of school crossings for the new year will take place by means of a two-stage process on the fifth Saturday after the start of the new school year.

-Stage One: Individual personal meetings (no envelope bidding except in cases of personal hardship) with each permanent part-time crossing guard and the supervisory staff will be scheduled in descending order of departmental seniority for those crossing guards whose permanent assignment for the following year will be less than five (5) hours (twenty (20) or more years) or four (4) hours (less than twenty (20) years) daily.
-At the request of the Union President, a designated Union representative may be present during the Stage One meetings and will be furnished with a bid list .
+Stage One: Individual personal meetings (no envelope bidding except in cases of personal hardship) with each permanent part-time crossing guard and the supervisory staff will be scheduled in descending order of seniority for those crossing guards whose permanent assignment for the following year will be less than five (5) hours (twenty (20) or more years) or four (4) hours (less than twenty (20) years) daily.
+At the request of the Union President, a designated Union representative may be present during the Stage One meetings and will be furnished with a bid list.
 Those guards will bid on vacancies on the bid list and the employer will attempt to make a permanent assignment of five (5) hours (twenty (20) years or more) or four (4) hours (less than twenty (20) years) per day for the following school year in accordance with Section 7.01, above.
-All guards with less than two years of service must take both a 7:30 a.m. and a 2:00 p.m. assignment first, if they are available.
+As mentioned above in Section 7.01,2., all guards hired on or after May 1, 1995 with less than two years of seniority as a permanent part-time crossing guard (as distinguished from a "relief," temporary" or "700 hour") must take both a 7:30 a.m. (that is, starting from 7:15 a.m. through 7:45 a.m.) and a 2:00 p.m. (that is, starting from 1:55 p.m. through 2:20 p.m.) assignment first, if they are available.
 At the end of Stage One, all guards with twenty (20) or more years will have had the opportunity to bid for five (5) permanent hours.
+All guards with less than twenty (20) years will have had the opportunity to bid for four (4) permanent hours.